 Once you start travelling, you’ll find that you are reluctant to stop.
 They don’t call it a travel bug for nothing.

-I met Tiffany in Penang and she told me caught the travel bug to the extent that she experienced a “disconnect from home – almost a fear of returning”.
+I met Tiffany in Penang.
+She caught the travel bug to the extent that she experienced a “disconnect from home – almost a fear of returning”.
 When she finally went back to her home city, she couldn’t help daydreaming about where she would go to next.

-“I always need some sort of adventure to look forward to”, said Jayme, following her return home after her travels.
-“Even it is just a holiday to a nearby country or a weekend away, I like the excitement of going somewhere I haven’t been before”.
+“I always need some sort of adventure to look forward to”, agreed Jayme, following her return home after her travels.
+“Even if it’s just a holiday to a nearby country or a weekend away, I like the excitement of going somewhere I haven’t been before.”

 “She will never need you… She is too independent and won’t care whether you travel with her or not.
 She will forget to check in with you when she arrives at her destination.”